What Do You Want To Know About Pandemics? Submit A Question

 What Causes Pandemics?
 We Do

 In this series, NPR explores the causes behind our new hyperinfectious era.
-Join the conversation with the hashtag #KillerViruses or tweet us @NPRGoatsAndSoda
+Join the conversation with the hashtag #KillerViruses or tweet us @NPRGoatsAndSoda.

 We know you'll have lots of questions along the way.
 In fact, we've already received a few from our audience.
 On Twitter, someone asked: Could it be possible that in today's information age, there really aren't more pandemics — we just hear more about them?
 On Facebook, another asked: How did the animals first get the diseases?